-Done in the 16th and 17th episodes of the Greek detective sitcom In the Nick of Time (Sto Para Pente) sporting 12 people brought together in an effort to save one of the main characters under the bad guys' noses.
+- Done in the 16th and 17th episodes of the Greek detective sitcom In the Nick of Time (Sto Para Pente) sporting 12 people brought together in an effort to save one of the main characters under the bad guys' noses.
 Hilarity Ensues.
 It is explicitly stated, by the protagonists, that their plot is structured to match every character's defining attribute of personality; only most of these characteristics are not talents but annoying habits.
 This is so because all these characters were initially introduced as secondary gag characters but are later proven to all be important in the plot.

-Mission: Impossible, in which the characters tailored their abilities to The Caper at hand.
+- Inverted in Mission: Impossible, in which the characters tailored their abilities to The Caper at hand.
 Justified in that the mission leader would pick operatives appropriate for the specific mission and target ahead of time.

-Stargate Atlantis inverts the trope in the episode "Quarantine" when everyone is locked in various rooms and each person has a part of the skills that they need to get out of the situation, except no one is in a situation where they can use those skills: McKay (The Smart Guy) does not have a computer, so Sheppard (The Hero) has to do all the technical stuff; Ronon (The Big Guy) is locked in a room and is thus forced to do nothing; and Zelenka (another Smart Guy) has to do the dangerous air vent crawl that is pretty much Sheppard's trademark.
+- Stargate Atlantis inverts the trope in the episode "Quarantine" when everyone is locked in various rooms and each person has a part of the skills that they need to get out of the situation, except no one is in a situation where they can use those skills: McKay (The Smart Guy) does not have a computer, so Sheppard (The Hero) has to do all the technical stuff; Ronon (The Big Guy) is locked in a room and is thus forced to do nothing; and Zelenka (another Smart Guy) has to do the dangerous air vent crawl that is pretty much Sheppard's trademark.

-In Sanctuary, in the Season 1 Finale, five characters, each with a distinct "power", are given some form of challenge that makes use of that power, and all five must complete their challenges in order to obtain the "source blood" that they were after.
+- In Sanctuary, in the Season 1 Finale, five characters, each with a distinct "power", are given some form of challenge that makes use of that power, and all five must complete their challenges in order to obtain the "source blood" that they were after.
 Two of the five, however, had abilities that did not lend themselves well to dangerous challenges.
-Specifically, the man who had been gifted with ultra-high IQ had to figure out which of two doors he was to enter based on which of two latin phrases more accurately meant "truth", while the woman who had been gifted with longevity had the task of personally knowing her father, who was the creator of the challenges.
+Specifically, the man who had been gifted with ultra-high IQ had to figure out which of two doors he was to enter based on which of two Latin phrases more accurately meant "truth", while the woman who had been gifted with longevity had the task of personally knowing her father, who was the creator of the challenges.

-Will does tease Magnus about her contribution, though, lampshading the less-than-exciting nature of her "superpower."
+- Will does tease Magnus about her contribution, though, lampshading the less-than-exciting nature of her "superpower."

 Will: And what's your power?
 Just showing up for the meeting after 135 years?